cdvel/FrOST/README.txt

 Project:

 	FRamework for Optimisation and Simulation of TS

 Description:

-	Implementation of algorithms, utilities, extensions and plugins for 	TSC Experiments
+	Implementation of algorithms, utilities and extensions TSC Experiments

 Status: